 - Just as with the Right to Public Access, a good guiding principle is to 'travel invisibly'—preferably no one should know that you have used the spot when you're done.

-- If you have chosen the self-guided tour package, a garden spade, toilet paper and garbage bags are included.
+- If you have chosen the tour package, a garden spade, toilet paper and garbage bags are included.

 Bring all garbage back—leave nothing behind that is not biodegradeable.
 Food residues are to be dug down using a garden spade, or to be brought back in the trash bag (not thrown in the water).
 There are recycling possibilities at our kayak centers.
 If you have forgotten your own garbage bag, ask the staff at Get Out.